tomiy/mortar/README.md

     * Customizable settings

 ## Todo
-* Refactor objects to route into a core component for better dependancy management
+* Refactor objects to route into a core component for better dependancy management (partly done)
 * Add a dynamic flexible way to add functions to the template parser